GabeGreier/fpga-distortion-pedal/docs/logbook.md

 ### Notes
 - FPGA board needs a master clock, and setting one to 50 Mhz seems to be good practice
 - We are going to need to generate a master clock, configure codec, i2s reciever,and then i2s transmitter in audio_interface.v
+- Adding modules online / ai to complete the actual components adc and dac codec etc.

 ### Work Completed
 - Created passthrough.v, starting work on it